Fort Owen, Montana is situated on the site of the first permanent white settlement in the state.

 When Mullan Road opened in May 1864, it bypassed Fort Owen in favor or Hell Gate, Montana and Owen’s finances worsened.
 After his wife died in 1868, Owen also began to deteriorate.
 Fort Owen was sold at a sheriff’s auction in 1872 to Washington J. McCormick, to whom Owen owed money.

 McCormick continued to operate the saw and grist mills at the site until his death in 1889.
-Afterward, the property changed hands several times before it was donated the Stevensville Historical Society.
+Afterward, the property changed hands several times before it was donated to the Stevensville Historical Society.
 The historical society, in turn, donated what little remained of the fort to the state of Montana in 1937.

 Today, the site is a Montana State Park located in Stevensville, Montana.
 The park, listed on the National Register of Historic Places, features the original 1841 restored chapel, a cabin that now serves as a museum, barracks, and several other buildings on the one-acre site.
 The park is 25 miles south of Missoula on U.S. 93 to Stevensville Junction, then .5 miles east on Secondary 269.